goygoybords/tvstartup_exam/README.md

 	git clone https://github.com/goygoybords/tvstartup_exam.git

-To run this project via docker:

-	docker build -t tvstartup_exam .

-	docker run -p 8000:8000 tvstartup_exam

-access the project in this url: http://localhost:8000/ or http://127.0.0.1:8000/
+To run this project: please use the manual method for now since I have a problem with my docker code.